ashwin417/Terminal_Simulator_Program-C/README.md

 # Terminal_Simulator_Program-C
   Making a terminal using C programming for fun

+# This is just a basic C program made for fun!!!